xmonader/info_foundation/docs/faq/ambassador_faq.md

  Pricing of tokens will differ between exchanges and people selling token in other ways.
 Capacity pricing will differ in fiat as well.
 Purchasing tokens in remote exchanges or markets is fine and does not upset the distributed character of the grid at all.
 See it similar to buying dollars or Euros therefore following the same rules and processes as fiat currencies having different pricing in different markets.

-  - And how can I be assured of performance?
+**Question:** How can I be assured of performance?

+**Answer:** Performance is being measured by the TF Chain and reported.
+The TF Chain also allows for a "social ranking" by capacity users which provides actual user experiences.

-  - And how does this model lead to an increase in the value of tokens over time…especially if consumers decide to buy from whomever is offering the cheapest capacity?
+**Question:** How does this model lead to an increase in the value of tokens over time…especially if consumers decide to buy from whomever is offering the cheapest capacity?

+**Answer:** The value of the token will increase by the token being traded in token markets.
+The normal demand and supply mechanism will determine the token pricing.
+As the supply is only driven by Farmers that put capacity online and the demand is driven by a lot of different groups:
+ - people that need tokens to reserve

- - ARE ATOMIC SWAP EXCHANGES A PROVEN TECHNOLOGY?
+**Question:** ARE [ATOMIC SWAP](https://cointelegraph.com/news/decentralized-exchanges-off-chain-atomic-swaps-and-a-brief-look-into-the-future) EXCHANGES A PROVEN TECHNOLOGY?
 Atomic swap exchanges sound like a great idea, do they exist yet and are they proven?
-This article seems to suggest they are still under development with many challenges to be overcome. https://cointelegraph.com/news/decentralized-exchanges-off-chain-atomic-swaps-and-a-brief-look-into-the-future
+This article seems to suggest they are still under development with many challenges to be overcome.
+**Answer:**

 ### What can be the impact of Government Regulation of cryptocurrencies?